Directional Disruptive And Stabilizing Selection

 Introduction: The Three Faces of Natural Selection

 Natural selection operates by favoring individuals with traits that enhance their survival and reproductive success within a given environment.
-However, the direction of this selection can vary dramatically, leading to distinct evolutionary outcomes.
+Still, the direction of this selection can vary dramatically, leading to distinct evolutionary outcomes.
 The three main modes – directional, disruptive, and stabilizing selection – represent different selective pressures and their consequences on the distribution of traits within a population.
 Each mode shapes the phenotypic distribution (the observable characteristics of organisms) in characteristic ways, ultimately impacting the genetic makeup and evolutionary trajectory of a species.

 Directional Selection: Favoring One Extreme